bewildergeist/chatbot-react-postgres/tutorials/PR 3 tutorial - State and events.md

 ### 🤔 Problem to solve

 The chat input can submit but messages don't appear anywhere!
-We need to connect form submission to the messages list through shared state.
+You need to connect form submission to the messages list.
+This requires understanding where state should live and how child components communicate changes back to parents.
+The `ChatInput` and `ChatMessages` components are siblings, so their shared state must live in their common parent.

 ### 💡 Key concepts